HannimalCrackers/Parseltongue/posts/006_textmining.md

 ### process

-For this project I examined Senators' formal public statements on the Kavanaugh nomination in the wake of Dr. Christine Blasey Ford's allegation that he attempted to rape her as a teenager.

 I built my corpus for analysis by visiting every single one of the 99* official (and incredibly banal) US Senator websites and searching the term "Kavanaugh" using the search function on the site.
 I reviewed the first 20 search results** on each website and harvested the first result(s) (up to three) which met my criteria.
 My criteria were that they be direct, formal press released statements about Kavanaugh issued on or after September 15, 2018 up until the time of my research, which began at 5pm EST on October 5th.
 Some Senators had few or no formal statements in that period.
 I did not include in my results any speeches, video, news articles or shows, or op-eds.
 I only included formal statements, including officially-issued press released comments.
 For instances in which statements included quoted text and text outside of the quote area, I included only the quote area.